Developers

 Hub for Tech Talent

-Ukraine was punching above its weight in the global software development market, added Kaukenas.
-The country was home to a qualified technology workforce.
+Kaukenas added that Ukraine was punching above its weight in the global software development market.
+The country had a qualified technology workforce.

 “The current crisis made evident how many global companies relied on Ukraine as one of their development bases.
 I have no doubt that this crisis is only temporary, and the technology industry will be one of the pillars to rebuild Ukraine after the war is over,” he predicted.

-Belarus was also a significant player in the developer sourcing ecosystem.
-But it competed in the lower-end, low-cost part of the market.
-While Ukrainian companies face temporary challenges, Belarusian technology ecosystem issues are more of a permanent nature, added the Agmis CEO.
+Belarus was also a significant player in the developer sourcing ecosystem, but it competed in the lower-end, low-cost part of the market.
+While Ukrainian companies face temporary challenges, Belarusian technology ecosystem issues are more permanent, added the Agmis CEO.

 Lithuania’s technology community also stepped up to offer temporary or permanent working arrangements to support families during the war, according to Kaukenas.